Zadie Smith: Awards and recognition

-She was elected a fellow of the Royal Society of Literature in 2002.
-In a 2004 BBC poll of cultural researchers, Smith was named among the top twenty most influential people in British culture.
+Smith was elected a fellow of the Royal Society of Literature in 2002.
+In a 2004 BBC poll of cultural researchers, she was named among the top twenty most influential people in British culture.

-In 2003, she was included on Granta's list of 20 best young authors, and was also included in the 2013 list.
+In 2003, she was included on Granta magazine's list of 20 best young authors, and was also included in the 2013 list.
 She joined New York University's Creative Writing Program as a tenured professor on 1 September 2010.
 Smith has won the Orange Prize for Fiction and the Anisfield-Wolf Book Award in 2006 and her novel White Teeth was included in Time magazine's list of the 100 best English-language novels from 1923 to 2005.